juju/docs/src/en/controllers-backup.md

 Section [Recovering from controller failure][recovering-ha-failure] details how to deal with a partially degraded cluster.
-In the advent that all controllers are lost the following steps should be taken:
+In the advent that all controllers are unresponsive the following steps should be taken:

  1. Remove all controllers
  1. Add one controller and perform a data restore